How to create custom color palette for a PowerPoint theme?

 I want to optimize the amount of space I have available for content on my slide, so I am adjusting the position and text alignment of my Slide Title.

 In the above image I have reduced the Slide Title vertically and aligned the text to the bottom on of the text box using my PPT Productivity Text Alignment Tools on the top ribbon (you could also use the text alignment functions on the ‘Home’ tab, but it’s an extra couple of clicks).
-Here you can also center your text if would like the Slide Title to be centered on your slide.
+Here you can also center your text if you prefer Slide Titles to be centered on your slide.
 I have kept mine left aligned for this example.

 I also want to make some changes to my Text placeholder.

-It is important to get the placement of the Text placeholder right on the Parent Slide, as it determines all the other content placeholders default positions on the slide.
+It is important to get the placement of the Text placeholder right on the Parent Slide layout, as it determines all the other content placeholders default positions on the slide.

 To change the position of the Text placeholder, select the Text placeholder and drag the placeholder to the top and left side so that it is aligned with the Title placeholder.
 Using the sizing handles, adjust the size according to how you want the body text to look on your slides.
 At this point, it’s also a good idea to adjust your Slide Guides to match your Title and Text placeholders (if they have changed).